-I have hiked the Inca Trail, through the Rocky Mountains, between the villages of Cinque Terre, past Mount Doom on the Tongariro Northern Circuit in New Zealand, around the thundering waterfalls of Yosemite National Park and dodging bears in Glacier National Park.
+I have hiked the Inca Trail, through the Rocky Mountains, past Mount Doom on the Tongariro Northern Circuit in New Zealand, around the thundering waterfalls of Yosemite National Park, and dodging bears in Glacier National Park.

 All of these hikes were incredible and they were all highlights of my travels.
 They are also very popular hikes, and rightly so.